What is a PowerPoint template?

 A template does include the slide masters.
 However, for the purpose, of this blog post, we won’t be covering slide master here.
 We’re working on a separate post about that, which we’ll share with you as soon as it’s complete.

-If you're ready to start building out things from scratch, make sure you learn how to properly set up a PowerPoint theme.
+If you’re ready to start building out things from scratch, you can start by creating your PowerPoint Theme.
+Read our guide here for details.

 Want to learn how to create your own custom PowerPoint template?